 - 1. Students fill-out an application through our program's website - 2.
-Students upload all necessary documents such as high school transcripts, prior transcripts of coursework, evidence of "life learning," and any other relevant documents.
+Students upload all necessary documents such as high school transcripts, prior transcripts of coursework, and any other relevant documents. - 3.
+Satisfactory interview with the Director

 Evaluating Student Performance